VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 - “High Performance Computing resources provided by the High Performance Research Computing (HPRC) core facility at Virginia Commonwealth University (https://hprc.vcu.edu) were used for conducting the research reported in this work.”

 ### Future Improvements
-- Add support for the EdgeR package for differential expression analysis.
 - Implement functionality to perform analyses using multi-factor designs and covariates.
 - Incorporate a KEGG pathway analysis module.
 - Add support for gene annotation using Entrez IDS.